 The following resources were compiled by Boston Public Schools (BPS) history coach Steven Seto.
-The Boston Women’s Heritage Trail thanks Steve as well as Robert Chisholm, senior program director, BPS History & Social Studies Department, for permission to publish this information on our web site.
+The Boston Women’s Heritage Trail thanks Steve as well as Robert Chisholm, former senior program director, BPS History & Social Studies Department, for permission to publish this information on our web site.

 Museums and Historic Sites

 The Organization of American Historians hosts the National Collaborative for Women’s History Sites, and the National Park Service itemizes lesson plans related to teaching women’s history through historic sites through models diversified by race, geography, and time period.